50+ UK Business Insurance Statistics 2024

 Share this guide

-As the digital world accelerates, many companies now require insurance that protects against modern-day threats, like cyber fraud, as well as traditional, onsite risks, including those to buildings and contents.
+As the digital world accelerates, many companies now require insurance that protects against modern-day threats, like cyber fraud, as well as traditional, onsite factors such as buildings and contents.

-Our research has gathered more than 50 of the most prominent UK business insurance statistics for 2023.
-These include information on average costs, the size of the business insurance industry, as well as specific insurance types, like cyber insurance and professional indemnity cover.
+Our research has gathered more than 50 of the most prominent UK business insurance statistics for 2024, including information on average costs, the size of the business insurance industry, as well as specific insurance types, like cyber insurance and professional indemnity cover.

 Overview: UK business insurance statistics

-• Almost half (44%) of small-to-medium enterprises (SMEs) don’t have business insurance
+• More than half (51%) of small-to-medium enterprises (SMEs) have stopped buying one or more types of business insurance.

 Types of business insurance

-There are numerous types of business insurance on the UK market covering firms for various events and circumstances.
+There are numerous types of business insurance on the UK market covering businesses for various events and circumstances.

 Many companies will have either a combination of different insurance policies or take out a sole policy combining a range of different business insurance types.
-The type of business insurance each company requires depends on the business size and the nature of the work being done.
+The types of business insurance each company requires can depend both on the size of the business and the nature of the work being done.

 Some of the most prominent types of business insurance are: